nus-cs2103-AY1920S2/duke/docs/README.md

 - Search for tasks easily.

 ## Installation
-- Download .jar file from [release page](http:github.com/teriaiw/duke/releases)
+- Download .jar file from [release page](http:github.com/teriaiw/duke/releases).
-- Store downloaded file in existing or newly created directory
+- Store downloaded file in any existing or newly created directory.
+- Double-click file to begin using.

+****Java 11** is needed to use application*

 ## Usage